 An Angel Investor and Serial Entrepreneur Calls You on Your B-*!#*(%

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Neil Patel is an interesting guy.
+Opinions expressed by Entrepreneur contributors are their own.Neil Patel is an interesting guy.
 He co-founded two Internet businesses, Crazy Egg and KISSmetrics.
 If you're looking to raise venture capital, he's got some interesting insights -- he's now an investor who's made 15 angel investments.
 But he knows what you lie about when you pitch VCs, because he's also been an entrepreneur.